REI: Labor organizing and criticism

-Since 2013, REI workers have been publicly organizing around workplace issues such as living wages, erratic and insufficient scheduling, access to benefits like healthcare, and safety protocols.
-While the cooperative does not currently have any trade unions, the company has been accused of union busting by forcing employees to attend captive audience meetings, putting up anti-union flyers, and using "social justice language" and its status as a retail cooperative to mislead the public into believing it is a worker cooperative.
+Since 2016, REI workers have been publicly organizing around workplace issues such as living wages, erratic and insufficient scheduling, access to benefits like healthcare, and safety protocols.
+The company has been accused of union busting by forcing employees to attend captive audience meetings, putting up anti-union flyers, and using "social justice language" and its status as a retail cooperative to mislead the public into believing it is a worker cooperative.

-Workers have organized at least 5 petitions since 2016, and in January 2022, the SoHo, Manhattan location filed REI's first-ever National Labor Relations Board petition to vote to become a union.
-In March 2022, the SoHo based workers voted overwhelmingly in favor of unionization with the Retail, Wholesale, and Department Store Union (RWDSU) by a vote of 88-14.
+In January 2022, the SoHo, Manhattan location filed REI's first-ever National Labor Relations Board petition to vote to become a union.
+In March of that year, the SoHo-based workers voted overwhelmingly in favor of unionization with the Retail, Wholesale, and Department Store Union (RWDSU) by a vote of 88-14.

 In March 2023, REI workers in Orange, Ohio, voted to unionize by a vote of 27-12.
-In April, its Eugene, Oregon, location filed a petition for union elections with the National Labor Relations Board.
-In May 2023 the company's Durham, North Carolina, store's workers voted 20-12 to unionize with the United Food and Commercial Workers International Union, after a four-day strike precipitated by the co-op's alleged retaliation against a union organizer.
-Durham's thus became the sixth REI store to unionize.
+The following month, the Eugene, Oregon, location filed a petition for union elections with the National Labor Relations Board.
+In May, the company's Durham, North Carolina, store workers voted 20-12 to unionize with the United Food and Commercial Workers International Union, after a four-day strike precipitated by the co-op's alleged retaliation against a union organizer.
+Durham thus became the sixth REI store to unionize.

-As of April 2024, the unionized stores within REI had yet to successfully negotiate a contract.

 In November 2023, workers at eight REI retail stores accused the company of dozens of violations of federal labor law, including retaliating against pro-union workers, altering working conditions without union consultation, and refusing to bargain in good faith with unions at stores that had voted in favor of unionization.

+In March 2026, HuffPost reported that unionized workers approved a vote to launch a customer boycott against the business during its annual anniversary sale event.

+In July 2026, REI announced that the SoHo, Manhattan location would close in October, with all employees being laid off.
+In the four years since the unionization vote in 2022, the company and the workers could not agree on a new contract.